IBM-Cloud/docs/services/mobileaccess/index.md

    **Note:**  While the Objective-C SDK remains fully supported, and still considered the primary SDK for {{site.data.keyword.amashort}}, there are plans to discontinue this SDK later this year in favor of the new Swift SDK.
 If you are creating an application, we highly recommend that you use the Swift SDK (see [Setting up the iOS Swift SDK](getting-started-ios-swift-sdk.html)).

-   **In addition**, the {{site.data.keyword.amashort}} service can protect back-end resources, and process requests from web applications, requiring no special SDK.
-For information on setting up your web app to access the {{site.data.keyword.amashort}} service using identity providers, see:
+   **In addition**, the {{site.data.keyword.amashort}} service can protect your web application, requiring no special SDK.
+You can leverage different identity providers, in addition to protection provided by the {{site.data.keyword.amashort}} service.
+It enables any web application, regardless of the technology it implements, to take advantage of the OAuth2 protocol.
+For information on setting up your web app to access the {{site.data.keyword.amashort}} service using different identity providers, see:

     * [Enabling Facebook authentication for web applications](facebook-auth-web.html)